What are man’s spirit, soul, heart, mind and brain?

 Our spirit is renewed when the Holy Spirit comes and joins with our spirit at the start of salvation.
 His primary function is to reproduce the life of Jesus in the believer.

 Upon death, …the spirit shall return unto God who gave it (Ecclesiastes 12:7).
 As our Creator, God gives each of us a spirit at the beginning of life, and our spirit returns to the Lord the moment we die.
 Some claim that both the spirit and soul, together, go to heaven or hell, but there is no indication in the Bible of our spirit going to hell if our soul goes to hell, only that our spirit returns to God.
 There is no known reason for our spirits to go to hell as the functions of our spirit; conscience, intuition, and communion with God would not be needed in hell.
-Also, as the spirit never sins, there is no reason for it to be punished in hell.

 On the cross Jesus said, Father, into your hands I commit my spirit!
 (Luke 23:46).
 He turned His spirit over to the Father even though His soul went into hell for three days.